You are listening to the Sean Hannity Radio Show Podcast.

 We will be working with Colombia and other countries on the Venezuelan problem.

-And from a humanitarian standpoint, it is like nothing we've seen in quite a long time.
+It is a very, very horrible problem, and from a humanitarian standpoint, it is like nothing we've seen in quite a long time.

-The United States and Colombia are also strong economic partners, and we will continue to pursue trade policies that benefit both of our peoples.
+The United States and Colombia are also strong economic partners and we will continue to pursue trade policies that benefit both of our peoples.

 The nation's common goals of protecting our citizens, expanding opportunity and confronting the drug crisis will improve the lives of our people and many throughout the region.